vitejs/vite/docs/guide/api-plugin.md

 Vite convention for virtual modules is to prefix the use facing path with `virtual:`.
 If possible the plugin name should be used as a namespace to avoid collisions with other plugins in the ecosystem.
 For example, a `vite-plugin-posts` could ask users to import a `virtual:posts` or `virtual:posts/helpers` virtual modules to get build time information.
 Internally, plugins that use virtual modules should prefix the module ID with `\0` while resolving the id, a convention from the rollup ecosystem.
 This prevents other plugins from trying to process the id (like node resolution), and core features like sourcemaps can use this info to differentiate between virtual modules and regular files. `\0` is not a permitted char in import URLs so we have to replace them during import analysis.
 A `\0{id}` virtual id ends up encoded as `/@id/__x00__{id}` during dev in the browser.
 The id will be decoded back before entering the plugins pipeline, so this is not seen by plugins hooks code.

+Note that modules directly derived from a real file, as in the case of a script module in a Single File Component (like a .vue or .svelte SFC) don't need to follow this convention.
+SFCs generally generate a set of submodules when processed but the code in these can be mapped back to the filesystem.
+Using `\0` for these submodules would prevent sourcemaps from working correctly.

 ## Plugins config

 Users will add plugins to the project `devDependencies` and configure them using the `plugins` array option.